northpolesec/santa/docs/docs/cookbook/cel.md

 ## Prevent Timestomping of LaunchAgents and LaunchDaemons

-MacOS malware like the Chollima families use "timestomping" to reset the timestamps of LaunchAgents and LaunchDaemons using touch.
+Malware like those produced by the Chollima groups use "timestomping" to reset the timestamps of LaunchAgents and LaunchDaemons using touch.
 This can be prevented / detected by creating a SigningID rule for `platform:com.apple.touch` with the following CEL program.